Level Up Your Cosplay: Optimizing FDM & Resin 3D Printing for Show-Stopping Props

 Post-Processing Essentials:

-After printing, resin parts require careful post-processing:
+After printing, every resin part needs proper post-processing:

 Hybrid Props: Combining the Best of Both Worlds